 How About Claiming Head of Household?

-Head of household status can provide a number of tax benefits and deductions that can help reduce your overall tax burden, but it can be confusing for newly separated and divorced parents to figure out when that status can be claimed on their taxes.
+Head of household status can provide several tax benefits and deductions that can help reduce your overall tax burden.
+Still, it can be confusing for newly separated and divorced parents to figure out when that status can be claimed on their taxes.

 However, Colorado law no longer requires that one parent be designated as the primary parent, which means that often parents who share equal parenting time may wish to agree that the party claiming head of household receives one more overnight than the other parent in that tax year.

 How Smith Balicki Finn Laraway, LLC Can Help

 At Smith Balicki Finn Laraway, LLC, we understand the importance of developing a comprehensive parenting plan that considers all the intricacies and implications of filing taxes when parents share child custody.
-We have extensive experience in family law and are here to help you develop an effective parenting plan that includes directives regarding tax filing so that families can minimize future disputes.
+We have extensive experience in family law and are here to help you develop an effective parenting plan that includes directives regarding tax filing so families can minimize future disputes.

-And suppose one parent earns more than the other or for any other reason it is difficult for two parties to divide dependent children equally between them according to their contributions towards raising those children, our attorneys can help offer creative solutions.
+And suppose one parent earns more than the other or for any other reason.
+In that case, it is difficult for two parties to divide dependent children equally according to their contributions to raising them.
+Our attorneys can help offer creative solutions.

 At Smith Balicki Finn Laraway, LLC, we understand the complexities of filing taxes when you are a parent who shares child custody.

 Attorney Disclaimer: Smith Balicki Finn Laraway, LLC is not a tax law firm.
 Tax law changes